wingify/readme-central/reference/API/fme-feature-flags-rules/fme-get-feature-flag-projects-and-environments.md

 next:
   description: ''
 ---
-### Request URI for getting all FME Projects and Environment
+### Request URI for getting all FE Projects and Environment

 ```
 GET /accounts/123456/projects